Luke Sanders

 Luke Daniel Sanders (born December 12, 1985) is a retired American mixed martial artist who competed in the Bantamweight division.
 A professional competitor since 2011, he also competed for the Ultimate Fighting Championship (UFC), Strikeforce and the RFA.

 Background

-Born in Brenham, Texas and raised in Nashville, Tennessee, Sanders was athletic from a young age; he won national titles in BMX and finished fourth at the grand nationals event in 1992 at the age of seven.
+Born in Brenham, Texas and raised in Clarksville, Tennessee, Sanders was athletic from a young age; he won national titles in BMX and finished fourth at the grand nationals event in 1992 at the age of seven.
 He started wrestling in the second grade, winning a state championship for Montgomery Central High School in 2004 at 145 lbs.
 Sanders also played hockey, winning two state championships in 2001 and 2002.
 He began competing in Toughman contests at the age of 17, winning several tournaments, and holds an amateur boxing record of 9–0.

 Mixed martial arts career

 Early career

 Sanders compiled an amateur record of 4-0 before making his professional debut for Strikeforce in 2011.
 Sanders won via TKO in the first round.
 He then continued his unbeaten streak, compiling a record of 10-0 before being signed by the UFC.